Oh No (Xiu Xiu album)

-Oh No (stylized in all caps) is the twelfth album by American experimental band Xiu Xiu.
+Oh No (stylized in all caps) is the twelfth studio album by American experimental band Xiu Xiu.
 It was released on March 26, 2021, via Polyvinyl.
 It is described as a "duets album".
 Its lead single, "A Bottle of Rum" featuring Liz Harris was released on January 27, 2021.

 Background

 Oh No is made up entirely of duets.
 It was announced along with the release of its lead single on January 27, 2021.

 Composition

-According to frontrunner Jamie Stewart, the features on the album reflect people that helped him realize that the "ratio of beautiful humans to shitty humans is more like 60/40", rather than what he had always assumed was "1/99".
-He also explained that the album's lead single was inspired by Grouper's "Heavy Water/I’d Rather Be Sleeping".
+According to frontrunner Jamie Stewart, the features on the album reflect people that helped them realize that the "ratio of beautiful humans to shitty humans is more like 60/40", rather than what [they] had always assumed was "1/99".
+They also explained that the album's lead single was inspired by Grouper's "Heavy Water/I’d Rather Be Sleeping".

 Critical reception

 Oh No received positive reviews from critics.
-On Metacritic, it holds a score of 73/100 out of 10 reviews, indicating "generally favorable reviews".
+On Metacritic, it holds a score of 75/100 out of 12 reviews, indicating "generally favorable reviews".
 In particular, A Bottle of Rum featuring Liz Harris was well received by critics.
 The track has been called an "electro-pop stunner", and one of the best songs of the week.
 Writing for Mxdwn, Aaron Grech claimed that the indie pop track "blends Xiu Xiu's eclectic chord progressions and vocal styles, with Harris’ more spacious vocals and lo-fi ambiance".

 Reviewing the album for AllMusic, Heather Phares wrote how the album was, "Embodying hard times as well as the way friends lift each other out of them, Oh No also exemplifies the drama, mystery, and deeply felt emotions that have made Xiu Xiu a vital musical force for decades."
 In the assessment for musicOMH, Matt Costell felt that by, "Embracing the participatory rather than lurking in personal mistrust, and supplementing their formerly disconsolate narratives with unusually contented flourishes, these diverse new manifestations substantially demonstrate that Xiu Xiu still exist in a universe of their own design, but that maybe they’re ready to temporarily negotiate ours once more."
 In the review for Pitchfork, Brian Howe highlighted the album's accessibility; " By not trying to shock us, Stewart actually surprises us, and OH NO makes it easier to be a Xiu Xiu fan than it’s been in years."

-Writing for The Skinny, Tony Inglis was more critical in his review of the album, claiming that "The production is exceptionally murky – mostly collaborators move through the dark, uncertain world Stewart manifests with his Scott Walker-like crooning of glossolalia."
+Writing for The Skinny, Tony Inglis was more critical in his review of the album, claiming that "The production is exceptionally murky – mostly collaborators move through the dark, uncertain world Stewart manifests with [their] Scott Walker-like crooning of glossolalia."
 Clare Martin also shared similar sentiments in the review for Paste, stating that "Xiu Xiu’s esoteric lyrics and challenging, textured sounds are part of what make them so singular as a group, but can also be overdone.
 OH NO’s moving moments of catharsis and uplifting hope are muted by how exhaustingly over-the-top the rest of the album feels."